 2. Sensitivity criterion: Find the tray where there is the largest change in temperature for a change in the manipulated variable

-This criterion is the same as maximizing the unscaled steady-state gain G. This is not by itself a reliable criterion.
+This criterion is the same as maximizing the unscaled steady-state gain G.

 3. SVD criterion: Use singular value decomposition analysis